Is hip resurfacing a good alternative to hip replacement?

 Unlike traditional hip replacement, hip resurfacing doesn't completely replace the "ball" of the hip with a metal or ceramic ball.
 Instead, the bone is reshaped and capped with a metal prosthesis.
 The hip socket is fitted with a metal cup.

 The socket prosthesis for a traditional hip replacement is usually lined with a thick layer of hard plastic, so there isn't any metal-on-metal contact.
-While the components of an artificial hip may eventually wear out, most people can expect their joint replacements to last for 20 years or longer.
+However, the "ball" portion of an artificial hip is usually much smaller than what you're born with, so there's a higher risk that it might pop out of the socket (dislocate).